Gradient-Variation Regret Bounds for Unconstrained Online Learning: Proofs for Section

 \subsection{Optimistic FTRL with Parameter-free Regularizer}

 In this section, we provide a comparator-adaptive optimistic algorithm,~\pref{alg:optimistic-closed-form}, that combines optimistic FTRL with the parameter-free regularizer in~\citet{jacobsen2022parameter}.
-This is a slight simplification of~\citet[Algorithm 3]{jacobsen2022parameter} which a formulation based on mirror descent; for our purposes here, this approach is much more general than we need since we focus primarily on static regret.
+This is a slight simplification of~\citet[Algorithm 3]{jacobsen2022parameter} which used a somewhat complicated formulation based on mirror descent in order to develop dynamic regret guarantees; this is more general than we need since we focus primarily on static regret.
 Instead, we provide an FTRL-based formulation which significantly simplifies the exposition and analysis, and is likely much easier to follow for most readers familiar with online learning than the centered mirror descent argument of \citet{jacobsen2022parameter}.

 The algorithm is shown in~\pref{alg:optimistic-closed-form}, which also clearly demonstrates that the algorithm can be implemented in $O(d)$ per-round computation.
 The closed-form shown in the pseudocode follows from the same arguments as \citet[Theorem 1]{jacobsen2022parameter}, which shows how to compute the equivalent non-optimistic update from the first-order optimality condition, so we omit the details here for brevity.